zwettemaan/CRDT_UXP/mddocs/UXPScriptSpeed.md

 # InDesign UXPScript Speed

-Or, “how a single comment line can make an InDesign UXPScript run more than five times slower”.
+Or, “how a dummy async declaration can make an InDesign UXPScript run more than five times slower”.

 ## The Issue